• Skip to primary navigation

 It’s named for the circular battery built to protect the city from a British invasion in the War of 1812.

 These days, it’s the Castle Clinton National Monument, with historic military displays.
+This is where to buy tickets to the Statue of Liberty and Ellis Island, unless you already purchased them online.

 nyc carousels